liuxinglian/autocomplete/final_report.md

   * Experiments and results, with a description of the evaluation methodology (metrics,  baselines), the experiments you ran, presentation of results, comparison with baselines and alternative methods, discussion of results (accuracy, but also issues related to efficiency, scalability, etc.)

-  * Conclusions, main contributions of your project, what worked and what did not work, considerationsfor future work.
+  * Conclusions, main contributions of your project, what worked and what did not work, considerations for future work.

   * Description of the individual contributions of each team member.The final report should be at least six pages and at most ten pages long.